Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 Sam files tend to be large in size (tens of Gb is normal).
 Therefore the sam files are typically stored as compressed binary files called bam files.
-Almost all downstream analysis tools that need the alignment information accept bam files as input.
+Almost all downstream analysis tools (at least all tools discussed in this document) that need the alignment information accept bam files as input.
 Therefore the sam files are mostly deleted after the bam file is created.
 When a sam file is needed, it can always be recreated from the bam file, for example using `SAMTools` using the command `samtools view -h -o out.sam in.bam`.
 The bam file can be sorted (creating a .sorted.bam file) where the reads are typically ordered depending on their position in the genome.